 Payment and entries through Register Now only.
 Receipts will be emailed to you from Register Now.

 A rider is allowed to change bikes right up to the start of the race as long as both bikes are eligible for the class, designated to the one rider, identical numbers and have passed machine examination.
 No notification is required to the Clerk of Course in the above case, but if a rider wishes to use another competitors bike in place of his own then formal notification to the Clerk of Course at least 10 min prior to the race in which the substitution is to be made.

-Sponsors names will be accepted, sponsors will be shown next to a riders name in a programme at the promoter’s discretion.
+Sponsors names will be accepted, sponsors will be shown next to a rider’s name in a programme at the promoter’s discretion.
 Due to space restrictions some sponsors may not be listed.

-Transponders will be compulsory at this event, except for Demo riders.
-Transponders can be purchased through My Laps, or hired for $15.
+Transponders will be compulsory at this meeting, except for Demo riders.
+Transponders can be purchased through My Laps or hired for $15.
 A $5 admin fee will apply for those supplying their own transponder.
 It is compulsory to have purchased and fitted a transponder bracket prior to this meeting.
 Transponder brackets are available for purchase for $15 from the Transponder Operator at the meeting or from MWA.
 You must supply your own cable ties.

 · When transponder is transferred to the competitor, it is the competitor’s responsibility or any repairs or replacement cost of the transmitter if lost or damaged.

 · It is the competitor’s responsibility to ensure the transponder is mounted correctly, and securely to prevent damage from fouling other components on the machine.